ericwbailey/ericwbailey.website/source/published/global-accessibility-anger-day.md

 - Has the company laid off its DEI employees?
 - Has the company [fired its accessibility team](https://www.wired.com/story/twitter-layoffs-accessibility/)?
 - Does the company hire disabled people as permanent, full-time employees?
+- And if so, does it allow full-time remote work?
-- And if so, are the full-time roles for anything other than accessibility work?
+- Also if so, are the full-time roles for anything other than accessibility work?